 This can lead to children feeling “bored” while outside for even a few minutes (which I have seen first hand) or having less respect for the nature that is around them, even theories that children who don't get nature-time seem more prone to anxiety, depression and attention-deficit problems.
 Whatever the result, the good thing is that something can be done about it.

 Parents, don’t be afraid to let your kids go outside and stay outside for a few hours.
 My mom was well known for sending my sister and I outside, especially during the summer, for hours; not “letting” us back in until lunchtime or when the streetlights came on (in which case you KNEW it was time to go home).
-Let them get dirty -my parents once gave me, my sister and two friends shovels and let us loose in the backyard to dig a hole as big as we wanted before filling it with water to make a mudpit!- go for a hike and leave the phones/devices in the car.
-Start young and your children will gain a love for nature as well as enjoying a little screen time now and then.
+Let them get dirty -my parents once gave me, my sister and two friends shovels and let us loose in the backyard to dig a hole as big as we wanted before filling it with water to make a mudpit!

 If you want more reading, please check out the links within this post or the CBC’s article on The science behind the smell of fall, Time.com’s article on Forest Bathing or the Association of Nature and Forest Therapy Guides and Programs’ website.